← All posts

 Modern professional tennis has moved away from serve-dominant styles (which most benefit tall players) toward baseline athleticism and consistency.
 The courts are slower on average, the balls are heavier, and topspin-heavy play rewards players who can move and reset more than players who can generate easy service winners.

-Shorter players compensate with speed and footwork — De Minaur at 183cm is one of the fastest movers on tour.
+Shorter players compensate with speed and footwork — de Minaur at 183cm is one of the fastest movers on tour.
 A tall player with a dominant serve can still be neutralised by a smaller, quicker player who reads the ball earlier and moves faster through the court.

 The data confirms what most experienced tennis watchers already sense: height is one input into a complex system, not the determining factor.